forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 ## Why You Need to Migrate

-Before you begin your migration, it's important to understand the difference between the project structure of a Force.com IDE project and a VS Code project.
+Before you begin your migration, it’s important to understand the difference between the project structure of a Force.com IDE project and a VS Code project.
 There are two primary differences that affect you: the Salesforce DX project file and the format of your local source.

 ### 1. Project File